Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Steroid medicine: This may be given to decrease swelling in your joints or tissues.

 - Blood tests: You will need to have your blood tested.
 The type and amount of clotting factor in your blood will be checked.
-Your caregiver will also test how well your clotting factors and platelets work.
+Your healthcare provider will also test how well your clotting factors and platelets work.
 You will need to have blood tests more than once since clotting factors change over time.

 - Joint x-ray or scan: This is a picture of the bones and tissues in your joints.
 It may be done to check for bleeding.
 You may also need x-rays of your chest, abdomen, and other body parts.

 - Replacement therapy: Certain blood cells, called factor concentrates, help the blood to clot and the bleeding to stop.
 They replace the missing clotting factor in your blood.
 For severe hemophilia, this treatment may be scheduled for 2 or more times each week.
 You may also need this treatment if you have sudden bleeding.
 Blood cells are given through an IV.
 In some cases, blood cells are given through a central venous catheter, which is a tube placed in a large vein near your neck.
 You may also get blood cells through a port, which is a small device placed under your skin.
-Ask your caregiver how to care for a central venous catheter or a port.
+Ask your healthcare provider how to care for a central venous catheter or a port.
 You must care for the device properly to prevent serious problems.

 - Physical and occupational therapy: You may need physical therapy if your joints or muscles have been damaged from bleeding.
 A physical therapist will help you exercise your joints and muscles safely.
 Occupational therapy may also be needed.
 An occupational therapist teaches you skills to help with your daily activities.